nva-git/git-er-here/README.md

 ## Hi there.

-I am Navya!
+I am N!

-I'm learning Python, C++, and Rust.
-I am excited to contribute in a bunch of open source projects and maybe build some cool stuff along the way :)
+I know its and bits of Python, Web Tech and C++.
+I made this account to contribute to open source projects (still figuring out); to showcase my non existing skills; and to build some cool stuff along the way :)